weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

 shrink a = drop a
 ```

-`widen` takes any sized input and prepends any number of zeroes (even
+`widen` takes any sized input and prepends `0` or more `False`
-`0`) onto the front. `shrink` takes any sized input and removes some
+bits. `shrink` takes any sized input and removes `0` or more bits from
-number of bits (again, even `0`) from the front.
-Using these two
-functions, we can fix our `f` from above:
+the front.
+Using these two functions, we can fix our `f` from above:

 ```
 f : {a} (32 <= a, a <= 64) => [a] -> [48]